eunbee31/eunbee31.github.io/about/index.md

 ## Introduction

-My experience of having lived in several countries with very different cultures has made me open-minded.
+Since I have lived in several countries with very different culture, I am open-minded.
+I appreciate the diversity of culture and language.
 Besides, having two linguistic baggage from an early age helped me to catch the particularity of each language ​​when I learned it.

 ## Academic background